Jake Burger Player Props: White Sox vs. Guardians

-The Chicago White Sox, including Jake Burger (batting .189 in his past 10 games, with two doubles, four home runs, four walks and eight RBI), take on starter Logan Allen and the Cleveland Guardians at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+On Sunday, Jake Burger (batting .147 in his past 10 games) and the Chicago White Sox play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 2:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Guardians.
+He had a hitless performance in his most recent game (0-for-2) against the Guardians.

 Jake Burger Game Info & Props vs. the Guardians